Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance

-Now most interestingly, for $d=2$ where $\eps \approx 1/\sqrt{n}$ is the sample complexity bound, this has a $O(n \log n)$ runtime, which is the same as for $d=1$.
-We can formalize the results, as follows, for the two-stage approach where we (1) uniformly sample $n$ points from each distribution, and then (2) use Lemma \ref{lem:fast-d} to find the approximately maximum dominating set.
+Now most interestingly, for $d=2$ where $\eps \approx 1/\sqrt{n}$ is the sample complexity bound, this has $O(n \log n)$ runtime, which is the same as for $d=1$.
+We can formalize the results in the computational-statistical runtime setting, as follows, for the two-stage approach where we (1) uniformly sample $n = O((1/\eps^2)\log(1/\delta))$ points from each distribution, and then (2) use Lemma \ref{lem:fast-d} to find the approximately maximum dominating set.